SELECT REPRESENTATIVE CASES

 In this FINRA Enforcement matter, we represented a registered representative accused of various violations of securities laws and FINRA rules.
 We successfully obtained a very positive and early settlement for our client.

 The SEC has, in recent years, begun a series of widespread investigations into the various funds that provide financing for the microcap industry, largely based on the trader exception to Rule 15a.
 PULLP represents a number of funds (of various types) in SEC Enforcement investigations into this type of financing.

 Class Action/Securities Litigation Experience

-In this class action securities litigation, we represent the public company itself along with the officers and directors accused with various violations of securities laws.
-We are in the process of vigorously defending all aspects of these claims.
+In this class action securities litigation, we represented the public company itself along with the officers and directors accused with various violations of securities laws.
+We successfully obtained the withdrawal of all claims.